- Ectoparasites that cause an infestation rather than infection.

 - Pediculus humanus capitis (head louse)

-- Life cycle: female lives 1-3 months, lays up to 300 eggs (nits).
-Nits hatch in 6-10 days giving rise to nymphs which become adults in 10 days.
+- Life cycle: female lives 1-3 months and lays up to 300 eggs (nits).
+Nits hatch in 6-10 days giving rise to nymphs that become adults in 10 days.

 There's more to see -- the rest of this topic is available only to subscribers.